“Personally, I’m always ready to learn— although I do not always like being taught.” −Winston Churchill, To the House of Commons, 4 Nov. 1952

 “Personalized learning occurs when all learning is focused on, demonstrated by, and led with the learner, and connected meaningfully with mentors, peers and the community.”

 Table 4.2.
-The differences between differentiation and personalization.
+Differences between differentiation and personalization.

 (WHAT outcomes to focus on)